OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-specification.md

 The statements executed in a task parallel program form a %{ defn "parallel trace", "directed acyclic graph" %} (DAG).
 A spawn node has one incoming edge and two outgoing edges.
 A sync node has one outgoing edge.
-Two statements are said to be in parallel if neither precedes the other in DAG order.
+Two statements are said to be logically parallel if neither precedes the other in DAG order.
+Whether they actually run in parallel (at the same time) depends on scheduling.

 ```cilkc
   int x = cilk_spawn f(); // the body of f()...